 Special Pujas are conducted on Tuesdays here.

-Pathshala Basadi – Dedicated to Munisuvrita Bhagwaan – this has a lovely Kerala styles pillared courtyard.
+Pathshala Basadi – Dedicated to Munisuvrita Bhagwaan – this has a lovely Kerala-style pillared courtyard.
 The temple is small but the woodwork is worth admiring.

 - Lepadda Basadi – Dedicates to Lord Chandranatha Swami this simple Basadi has a big ground in front of it.
 This one was locked when we visited, but we could see the simple small structure from its main door.

 - Kallu Basadi – Dedicated to Lord Sheetalnath Swami, this Basadi has the Jain Mandalas painted on its walls.
-Paintings are recent but introduce you to the Jain cosmology.
+The paintings are recent but introduce you to the Jain cosmology.